hashicorp/terraform/website/docs/cli/import/index.html.md

 layout: "docs"
 page_title: "Import"
 sidebar_current: "docs-import"
 description: "Terraform can import and manage existing infrastructure.
-This can help you slowly transition your infrastructure to Terraform."
+This can help you transition your infrastructure to Terraform."
 ---

 # Import